-The recommendation for audiological follow-up is based on long-term surveillance studies of SNHL in cCMV^{34,35}.
-Frequent follow-up is suggested during the first 2 years of life because this is the period of highest risk of development of cCMV-associated hearing loss or emergence of a vestibular disorder and a critical period for language development.
-The hearing loss is progressive in half of cases.
+The recommendation for audiological follow-up is based on long-term surveillance studies of SNHL in cCMV.
+Frequent follow-up is suggested during the first 2 years of life because this is the period of highest risk of development of cCMV-associated hearing loss or emergence of a vestibular disorder and a critical period for language development, other studies suggest this should be extended to 3-4 years of age.
+Hearing loss is progressive in around half of cases.
 The hearing loss can start in one ear and go on to affect both ears.
-Early detection of SNHL during this period is also most likely to improve long-term outcomes33.
-Monitoring should continue into early childhood, however, because deterioration in hearing continues throughout early life33 (Quality B, Strength 1).
+Early detection of SNHL during this period is also most likely to improve long-term outcomes.
+Monitoring should continue into early childhood, however, because deterioration in hearing continues throughout early life (Quality B, Strength 1).

-Neurodevelopmental follow-up is suggested at 1- 2 years of age, ideally with formal neurodevelopmental assessment and vestibular examination.
-This is not, however, routinely conducted in all centres, and there is no evidence-based benefit in this particular group, although early detection of functional impairments is generally agreed to be beneficial.
-(The East of England Community Paediatricians Audiology Interest Group noted that assessment at 1 year is notoriously difficult and may not pick up positive signs, therefore some paediatricians may want to assess the child at 2 years old.)
+Neurodevelopmental follow-up is suggested at 1-2 years of age, ideally with formal neurodevelopmental assessment and vestibular examination.
+This is not, however, routinely conducted in all centers, and there is no evidence-based benefit in this particular group, although early detection of functional impairments is generally agreed to be beneficial.
+(The East of England Community Paediatricians Audiology Interest Group in 2021 noted that assessment at 1 year is notoriously difficult and may not pick up positive signs, therefore some paediatricians may want to assess the child at 2 years old.)

 Vestibular hypofunction is common in children with cCMV, and can be severe.
 Vestibular function can be stable or progressive, and its severity does not necessarily match the severity of the hearing loss.
-Recent research by Bernard et al, published in Paediatrics in Oct 2017 suggests "Screening and appropriate management of vestibular lesions is essential to initiate adapted care" ^{51.} This means better therapy services for managing paediatric vestibular problems are likely to be needed, in the region, in the future.
+Research by Bernard et al, published in Pediatrics in Oct 2017 suggests "Screening and appropriate management of vestibular lesions is essential to initiate adapted care" 7.
+This means better therapy services for managing paediatric vestibular problems are likely to be needed, in the region, in the future.
 A vestibular disorder is difficult to assess over the neonatal period but may later affect a child's motor development/ skills, coordination and posture.
-53 Farmer's Test54 may be used up to 6 weeks of age, after which vestibular signs may include reduced head control, poor tone, delayed gross motor milestones and an unsteady gait with greater tendency to fall.
+Farmer's rotational test may be used up to 6 weeks of age, after which vestibular signs may include reduced head control, poor tone, delayed gross motor milestones and an unsteady gait with greater tendency to fall.
+A systematic review published on.
+This topic also includes simple screening assessments which may be carried out in the outpatient clinic.
 Classic vestibular symptoms of dizziness or sickness are often not seen in paediatric patients.
 Children can learn to compensate for vestibular hypofunction.
 It is helpful to inform a child's physiotherapist of any known vestibular hypofunction.